Item Added View Quote List

 4. What to do during your trip

-1. A little more about Moreton Island
+1. A little more about Mulgumpin (Moreton Island)

 See humpback whales during whale migration season (between July to November) or get a glimpse of turtles, dugongs and dolphins in the bay and surrounding waters.
 You could also climb the southern hemisphere’s tallest vegetated sand dunes, which is towering 280 metres above sea level.